Injured in a Truck Accident in Ontario? Four Things You Must Know

 2. You Have a Limited Time in Which to Take Action

 You have just seven days from the date of the accident in which to take action.
 To qualify for Accident Benefits, you must inform your insurance provider of the incident and your intention to apply for Accident Benefits.
 You then must submit an Application for Accident Benefits within 30 days of receipt.
 Failure to meet these deadlines may bar you from financial recovery.

 3. You May Pursue Additional Compensation through a Tort Claim

 You may have the right to pursue a tort claim against an at-fault truck driver if he or she is to blame for the accident.
 This may allow you to recover compensation in addition to what you collected from your Statutory Accident Benefits.
 This is especially helpful if you suffered significant injuries and damages in the accident.

 4. You Have the Right to Hire a Lawyer

 You have the right to hire a lawyer to handle your insurance claim – and any tort lawsuits – on your behalf.
-Take advantage of a free case evaluation to learn more about the services available to you – call the Preszler Law Firm at 1-800-JUSTICE® or fill out our online case evaluation form.
+Take advantage of a free case evaluation to learn more about the services available to you – call the Preszler Injury Lawyers at 1-800-JUSTICE® or fill out our online case evaluation form.